kljr/SpringboardVM/README.md

 Springboard with Composer + Drush Make + DrupalVM + Codeception.

-Provides multiple fully-configured Springboard sites with working copies of the Springboard repositories, a dedicated testing site and environment, scripts that allow Drush make to update existing sites' core and contrib modules without touching their Springboard directories, and a virtual machine to run them in.
+Provides multiple fully-configured Springboard sites with working copies of the Springboard repositories, a dedicated testing site and environment, scripts that allow Drush Make to update existing sites' core and contrib modules without touching their Springboard directories, and a virtual machine to run them in.

 ## Prerequisites